alex-pt01/The-Role-of-Facial-Emotions-in-Usability-Evaluation/README.md

   - **Read Team Members' Usability Testing Results (REQ-9.2):** The system must present the progress of usability evaluation for tasks from all usability tests conducted by team members.
 This information should be displayed in a readable and organized format, allowing the selection of a usability test to view the usability evaluation of each team member.
   - **Read Usability Testing Results (REQ-9.3):** For each task-based usability test associated with a specific usability test, the system should be capable of displaying the cumulative frequency and distribution of facial emotions.
 Additionally, it should present the consolidated usability testing results for each usability testing method.
   - **Search Usability Testing Results (REQ-9.4):** The system should allow filtering of usability testing results by user type for each task-based usability testing associated with a specific usability test.
-  - **Usability Testing Results Data Export (REQ-9.5):** The system must provide the functionality to export usability testing results in data in a CSV file format for one or both user types.
+  - **Usability Testing Results from Data Export (REQ-9.5):** The system must provide the functionality to export usability testing results in data in a CSV file format for one or both user types.

   - **Read Team Members' Overall Usability Testing Results (REQ-9.6):** The system should allow the presentation of quantitative end results from the consolidated results.
 This includes displaying the distribution of each emotion's cumulative frequency across all tasks in all usability tests, the distribution of usability problems across all tasks in all usability tests, and the number of usability problems encountered with or without the help of facial emotions for each task-based usability testing associated with a specific usability test.